mikebrady/alac/README.md

 ```
 Make it Available
 ---
 To make the library visible during compilation, you need to tell `ld` about it.
 Be careful here – if you are on FreeBSD, the Linux command will mess up your system.
-On Linux, use the following command:
+On Linux only, use the following command:
 ```
 # ldconfig
 ```